ardent-development/Clicker/README.txt

 VI.
 CHANGELOG (LATEST-FIRST)

+ * Clicker 3.3: Removes unnecessary flib calls, optimizes list saving routine
+    - CODE: remove stray flib calls that have no noticeable effect
+    - CODE: stop using `augment(` for list appending - it's slow because it returns an entire list, whereas just storing the next element in the next slot is much faster and modifies the original list directly
+    - CODE: change keycode hint formatting in comments
+    - DOC: change wording in §IV.
+USAGE.
+    - MISC: stop providing plaintext source, instead provide a PDF because it has syntax highlighting

  * Clicker 3.2: Removes input validation, removes false showings of the "PAUSE" indicator in the status bar, clarify which mode the program is in at launch, replace separate triple dots with one logical